 A drive-in rack system operates in LIFO (last in, first out) stock rotation: the last pallet deposited in a slot will be the first to be unloaded.
 Since the forklift has one access point for each aisle for loading/unloading the pallets, you can install the rack against a wall.
 Due to its low rotation, this system is common in cold storage units and freezers.

 By contrast, a drive-through rack system operates in FIFO (first in, first out) stock rotation: the first pallet deposited on the racking will be the first to be unloaded.
-The forklift can access both ends of the aisle, one for loading and another for unloading.
+The forklift can access both ends of the aisle, one for loading and the other for unloading.
 The racks must be installed in the warehouse aisles, not against a wall.

 Figure 7: Drive-through rack